vikram-seagate/Lyve-Cloud-Solutions-Samples/README.md

 ## Getting Started
 - Browse our repository to find usefull tools for your needs (as listed below) or to get inspiration for building your integration solution.
 - Have a question?
 Let's have a [discussion](https://github.com/Seagate/Lyve-Cloud-solutions-samples/discussions) (don't be shy).
-- Want to crate and contribute your own solution?
+- Want to create and contribute your own solution?
 Read our [Contribution Guide](CONTRIBUTING.md).

 ## Integration Solutions
 1. ["CloudWatch"](CloudWatch/) sends Lyve Cloud S3 API Audit Log events to be consumed and displayed in AWS CloudWatch.